Nucleation and growth in two dimensions: The lower bound in the pure bootstrap regime

 One of the key notions introduced in~\cite{Hol} is that of a \emph{hierarchy}, which is a way of recording just enough information about the growth of a critical droplet so that a sufficiently strong bound can be given for its probability.
 Our definition of a hierarchy will be similar to that of Holroyd, but the event that the hierarchy is `satisfied' will have to take 1-neighbour infections into account.
 The first step is to define the following `random' rectangles process.
 We will also use this process (though with a different value of $t$) in the next section.

-\begin{defn} [The random rectangles process] Given $t > 0$, let $A \subset S(n)$ be the set of nucleations that occur in $S(n)$ by time $t$.
+\begin{defn}[The random rectangles process] Given $t > 0$, let $A \subset S(n)$ be the set of nucleations that occur in $S(n)$ by time $t$.
 Run the standard rectangles process until it stops, and then run the following process for time $t$: \begin{enumerate} \item[$(a)$] Wait for a 1-neighbour infection, add this site to the current collection of rectangles, and freeze time. \item[$(b)$] Run the standard rectangles process until it stops. \item[$(c)$] Unfreeze time, and return to step $(a)$. \end{enumerate} If $R$ is a rectangle, then we will write $I_t(R)$ for the event that $R$ appears in the collection of rectangles at some stage during the random rectangles process. \end{defn}

 The random rectangles process will be a useful tool, allowing us to easily obtain an Aizenman--Lebowitz-type lemma (Lemma~\ref{le:AL:RRP}, below) and to show that good and satisfied hierarchies exist (see below).
-However, it has the significant disadvantage that $I_t(R)$ is not an increasing (or even a `local') event.
-(Note, for example, that it implies that if a rectangle in $\< A \>$ intersects both the interior and exterior of $R$ then $\< R \cap A \> = R$.)
+However, it has the significant disadvantage that $I_t(R)$ is not an increasing event.
 For this reason we will need to define the following event (cf. the random variable $T^*_m(A)$, defined in Section~\ref{sec:AR}), which is implied by $I_t(R)$.

 \begin{defn} Given a rectangle $R$ and $t > 0$, let $I^*_t(R)$ denote the event that $R$ is completely infected by time $t$ in the modified Kesten--Schonmann process, with initially infected set $R \cap A$, in which 2-neighbour infections occur instantaneously.
 If $I^*_t(R)$ holds then we say that $R$ is \emph{internally filled} by time $t$. \end{defn}